 While you can buy zucchini year-round, I like to use produce that’s in season whenever I can.
 This helps to help add variety to my diet, and provides novel experiences for my taste buds, too.

 Depending on the season, here are some vegetable options that will work well in a pasta bake like this one:

 - Spring: asparagus, broccoli, fennel, spinach, Swiss chard

 - Summer: bell peppers, eggplant, summer squash or zucchini

 - Fall: broccoli, brussels sprouts, butternut squash, cauliflower, pumpkin

 Of course, frozen vegetables can also be a good option when certain items aren’t in season, if you have them on hand in the freezer.

 Looking for more veggie-packed pasta dishes?
 Try one of these healthier recipes next:

 Share your favorite tips for lightening up pasta night in the comments below, and make sure to show us how much you liked this recipe by leaving a 5-star rating after you try it!

 Photos by Kelli McGrane, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on August 12, 2010.
-Last updated: April 23, 2020 at 13:45 pm.
+Last updated April 19, 2020.
 With additional writing and editing by Allison Sidhu.